 - Interventional pulmonology

-- Spectrum Health Blodgett Hospital (outpatient bronchoscopies and LTACH)
+- Spectrum Health Blodgett Hospital (outpatient bronchoscopies and Long-Term Acute Care Hospital)

-Each year starts with an intensive fellow’s bootcamp including daily conference series covering topics in pulmonary and critical care medicine.
-These conferences will then transition to morning report, pulmonary and critical care grand rounds, multidisciplinary interstitial lung disease conference, research conference/journal club, critical care morbidity and mortality, and during determined rotations will have specific conferences (i.e. lung transplant selection committee, multidisciplinary interventional pulmonology conference, multidisciplinary lung cancer conference).
+Each year starts with an intensive fellow boot camp that includes a daily conference series covering topics in pulmonary and critical care medicine.
+These conferences then transition to morning report, pulmonary and critical care grand rounds, multidisciplinary interstitial lung disease conference, research conference/journal club, critical care morbidity and mortality, and during determined rotations will have specific conferences (i.e. lung transplant selection committee, multidisciplinary interventional pulmonology conference, multidisciplinary lung cancer conference).